myparcelnl/delivery-options/README.md

 ### Pre-requisites

 Run `yarn` to install the dependencies.
-Then run `yarn translations:import` to import the translations from the MyParcel API.
+Then run `yarn translations:import` to import the translations.

 ### Running the sandbox